Making Stuff Happen

-- Weekly Email Newsletter (delivered on Thursdays).
+- BUUF Gazette, Weekly Email Newsletter (delivered on Wednesdays).
 Please send a short write up with all pertinent details to Nancy Harms (50 words or less).
 Staff may edit for content and space needs.

 - Sunday Order of Service Announcements.
 Staff will use your write-up and include events in the order of service as space permits.
 We give priority to congregational events.

-- Post on BUUF google group.
-Email your announcement to firstname.lastname@example.org.
+- Post to BUUF google group.
+Email your announcement to email@example.com.
 If you are not currently signed up in this group, see instructions here.

 - Posting on Facebook.

 - BUUF Facebook Group.
-If you are a member of the “BUUF” group on facebook, you can post your own notice.
+If you are a member of the “BUUF” private group on Facebook, you can post your own notice.

 - Office staff will post large congregational and community events on our official public Facebook page “Boise Unitarian Universalist Fellowship.”
 Please allow staff to create an official Facebook event.

 - Posters.
 Ask to put a poster up on our bulletin boards or windows.
-If you would like creative help for creating a poster, please ask Tess.
-She lives for this.
+If you would like creative help for creating a poster, please ask staff.

-Events will run for a maximum of 3 weeks.
-If you send a blurb for an event to us more than 3 weeks in advance, we may hold it until closer to the event date.
-Exceptions may be made for events that require an RSVP in advance – these can run for up to 3 weeks before the RSVP deadline, and, as appropriate, may be re-listed as the event itself approaches (if the event has not filled, for example).
+Events will run for a maximum of 2 weeks.
+If you send a blurb for an event to us more than 2 weeks in advance, we may hold it until closer to the event date.
+Exceptions may be made for events that require an RSVP in advance – these can run for up to 2 weeks before the RSVP deadline, and, as appropriate, may be re-listed as the event itself approaches at the discretion of the staff.

 How do I get written materials printed or copied?

-Our front desk staff is happy to print materials and make copies for your Team or Ministry meetings, for small group gatherings, or for flyers or handouts at other Boise UU events.
+Our office staff is happy to print materials and make copies for your Team or Ministry meetings, for small group gatherings, or for flyers or handouts at other Boise UU events.

 Can I use the movie or music licensing?